johannhof/http-extensions/draft-ietf-httpbis-rfc6265bis.md

     non-secure cookie named 'a' could be set for a path of '/' or '/foo', but not for a path of '/login' or '/login/en'.

-XXX:
+1. If _cookie_'s same-site is not "none" and _sameSiteStrictOrLaxAllowed_ is false, then abort these steps and ignore the cookie entirely.

-1. If _cookie_'s same-site is not "none":
+XXX: Move these to browser specs to set _sameSiteStrictOrLaxAllowed_ appropriately

     1. If the cookie was received from a "non-HTTP" API, and the API was called from a navigable's active document whose "site for cookies" is